Follow

 Illustration by Charlotte Hoyle

-So yes, London Fashion Week was yonks ago, and designers are already thinking about their S/S 2012 collections.
+So yes, help London Fashion Week was yonks ago, for sale and designers are already thinking about their S/S 2012 collections.
 Soz then, but this has been one hell of a season.
 Our coverage, if I do say so myself, has been immense.
 Allow me one last indulgence to tell you about the Fashion East Menswear Installations and London Fashion Week A/W 2011 menswear in general.
 Here’s a wonderfully photographed and illustrated round-up.

 ASTRID ANDERSEN